w3f/polkadot-spec/docs/id-extrinsics.md

 $$

-Signature types vary in sizes, but each individual type is always fixed-size and therefore does not contain a length prefix. `Ed25519` and `Sr25519` signatures are 512-bit while `Ecdsa` is 520-bit, where the last 8 bits are the recovery ID.
+Signature types vary in size, but each individual type is always fixed-size and therefore does not contain a length prefix. `Ed25519` and `Sr25519` signatures are 512-bit while `Ecdsa` is 520-bit, where the last 8 bits are the recovery ID.

 The signature is created by signing payload ${P}$.